 - Click Save.

 - Navigate back to your Amazon S3 integration.
-Split has generated two fields: Notification endpoint URL and Role ARN.
+Split has generated the Notification endpoint URL and Role ARN fields.

 Update S3 bucket policy for Split access (inbound)